Partner & Head of Family Department

 Member of Resolution Litigants in Person Committee

-Twice shortlisted for Family Law Commentator of the Year (Family Law Awards)
+Twice shortlisted for Family Law Commentator of the Year at the Family Law Awards (2015 & 2019)

 “Emma Nash adopts a considered and pragmatic approach to family law.
 She has a careful and considered style of advocacy which is most effective.” – The Legal 500